nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 1.16   |                                           | Internal IP address and hostname(s) for Security Server Sidecar
 1.17   |                                           | Public IP address, NAT address for Security Server Sidecar

+Note!
+We strongly recommend using a firewall (hardware- or software-based) to protect the Security Server from unwanted access.
 To protect the Security Server from unwanted access it is strongly recommended to use a firewall (hardware- or software-based).
 The firewall can be applied to both incoming and outgoing connections, depending on the security requirements of the environment where the Security Server will be deployed.
-It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the Security Server vulnerable to exploits and attacks**.
+We recommended allowing incoming traffic to specific ports only from explicitly defined sources using IP filtering.
+Note! **Pay special attention to the firewall configuration since incorrect configuration may leave the Security Server vulnerable to exploits and attacks**.

 ### 2.4 Requirements for the X-Road Security Server Sidecar